-The assumed rate of mortality has been changed to match that used by the FRS for special risk employees.
+The assumed rate of mortality has been changed to match that used by the FRS for special risk employees in their 07/01/2015 valuation report.

 The investment return assumption was reduced from 7.5% to 7.4%, net of investment related expenses.